worktheclock/replit.github.io/tutorials/11-using-the-replit-database.md

 Databases usually store data on a separate physical server from where your code is running, so your code needs to know how to find the database and how to authenticate (to prove that you are authorised to access a specific database to stop other people reading your data).

 Usually we would have to supply some kind of credentials for this (e.g. a username and password), as well as an endpoint to indicate where the database can be found.
-In this case, Repl.it handles everything automatically (as long as you are signed in), so you can start storing data straight away.
+In this case, Replit handles everything automatically (as long as you are signed in), so you can start storing data straight away.

 The `db` object works very similarly to a global Python dictionary but any data is persistently stored.
 You can associate a specific value with a given key in the same way.
 Add the following to your `main.py` file.